openfun/richie/UPGRADE.md

   (the first from `SECTION_TEMPLATES` choices).
 You may have to upgrade your settings if you were overriding it through `RICHIE_SECTION_TEMPLATES`.
 Also we recommend you to rebuild your footer menu with `NestedItem` instead of `Section` plugins.
+- Course plugin variant choices has been updated.
+Previously "small" variant existed but do nothing, now this variant apply same styles than default variant to prevent layout issue.
+Furthermore a "large" variant has been added which display larger course glimpse.

 ## 1.16.x to 1.17.x